yashkattimani/Data_Mining_Project/README.md

 ####     3. Link to working slide deck: https://docs.google.com/presentation/d/1O9aPc64ixNEqaamuab_gVBomq99bCkcbZcgjg70zyBQ/edit#slide=id.g29881017c93_0_122

 #### Update 11/7: The plan is for team members to do EDA an reconvene on Friday, 11/10.
 We can decide on who focuses on which SMART question at this Friday meeting.

+####

+#### Update 11/19: The team met to discuss progress on EDA and ideas for models.
+We decided to Keep working on our assigned pieces, and start getting EDA and statistical test results int the deck by Nov 25, and to dig into models as well.
+Our aim is to complete our draft slides by our 12/2 Team meeting.